uidaholib/ijc-collection-template/pages/about.md

 </div>

 {% include feature/image.html objectid="cheatham049" caption="Doc Cheatham performing at the Lionel Hampton Jazz Festival, Moscow, Idaho, 1989" %}

-## About the Collection

-This digital collection was created using materials from the Lionel Hampton Jazz Festival Collection and the [Doc Cheatham Collection](https://archiveswest.orbiscascade.org/ark:/80444/xv94027), sourced from the University of Idaho Library's [International Jazz Collections](https://www.ijc.uidaho.edu/).
-The Cheatham collection consists of photographs, manuscripts, reel-to-reel records, clothing, and more donated by Cheatham's widow, Amanda "Nellie" Cheatham.

 ## Collection Curator